trento-project/wanda/guides/gatherers.md

 fact = gatherer(argument)
 ```

-## A note of gatherers versioning
+## Gatherers versioning

-When a gatherer includes a breaking change (e.g. the Rhai output format changes), a new version of that same gatherer will be introduced with a new
+When an update to the trento-agent includes a non-backwards compatible change in a gatherer (e.g., changes to the Rhai output format), its version is
-version labeled as a suffix to the gatherers name.
+bumped by incrementing the @vN suffix that follows the gatherer's name, where 'N' represents the new version of that gatherer.
 Example:

 - `systemd@v1` -> Represents the first version of the systemd gatherer
 - `systemd@v2` -> Represents the second version of the systemd gatherer

-Note that when writing a check, if no tag is specified (e.g. `systemd`), the latest version will be used.
-Because of this it is **strongly** recommended
+Note that when writing a check, if no tag is specified (e.g. `systemd`), the latest version is used.
+It is **strongly** recommended to always pin your
-to always pin your checks to a specific version of a gatherer.
+checks to a specific version of a gatherer.

-Also note that not all changes in a released gatherer will get a new version tag.
-A new version tag will be released only for breaking changes,
+Also note that not all changes in a released gatherer get a new version tag.
+A new version tag is released only for breaking changes,
-while non-breaking changes such as additional fields in the Rhai output will reuse the latest existing tag.
-This means that if you want to use a check
+while non-breaking changes such as additional fields in the Rhai output reuse the latest existing tag.
+To use a check that relies on a newer
-that relies on a newer field introduced after an update, you will need to upgrade both wanda and the agent to the latest version.
+field introduced after an update, upgrade the agent to the latest version to ensure that the required gatherers are also up-to-date.

 ## Available Gatherers